Digitenne: KPN takes over Nozema

 At the end of 2005, KPN announced that it wanted to take over Nozema, partly due to its interest in Digitenne.
 KPN received permission for the take-over in the spring of 2006.
 KPN also acquired the remaining shares of the NOB.
 Now, KPN held 90% of the shares in Digitenne.
 Nozema Services was renamed by KPN Broadcast Services.

 KPN has had a semi-monopoly in the digital ether market.
 The acquisition was controversial, partly because the license conditions stated that the Minister of Economic Affairs was entitled to withdraw the license if a dominant telecom operator were to acquire a substantial interest in Digitenne.
 Despite the fact that KPN is a dominant operator, the then ministers Laurens Jan Brinkhorst and subsequent minister Joop Wijn of Economic Affairs and Gerrit Zalm of Financial Affairs allowed the acquisition.
 At the end of his ministry, Joop Wijn deleted the policy rule.

 From the fall of 2006, new subscriptions could only be ordered from KPN.

-Switch off analogue ether television
+Switchoff of analogue terrestrial television

 On 11 December 2006, analogue terrestrial television was discontinued in the Netherlands.
 From that moment on, NPO 1, NPO 2, NPO 3 and the regional broadcasters throughout the Netherlands can only be received digitally free-to-air via the ether.
 The radio stations also started broadcasting via Digitenne, but the analogue radio stations remained.
 The paid channels were added in 2007.

 In 2010, Digitenne reached its peak with around 900,000 customers.
 In the same year, Scarlet (later Stipte) and EDPnet also started offering the Digitenne television channels.
 Canal Digitaal followed under the name CanalTenne in 2013.
 These operators stopped in 2018 after the transition to HD.